Sleep Dirt: CD releases

 Zappa chose to reissue Sleep Dirt on CD in 1991, along with the Panter artwork and added credits.
 This release was on Zappa's Barking Pumpkin label.
 It included the vocal and drum overdubs added in the 1980s.
 The initial 1991 CDs retained the original version of "Regyptian Strut", but this was soon changed for later releases.

 Panter would later provide additional art for the album when it was reissued by Rykodisc in 1995.
 Läther was finally officially released posthumously in 1996.
 Both versions of "Regyptian Strut" can also be heard on the 1996 edition of the Läther CD.
 A 2012 CD re-issue of Läther deletes four bonus tracks including the overdubbed version of "Regyptian Strut".

-The 2012 CD reissue by Universal Music reverts to the original instrumental 1979 vinyl version of the album.
+The 2012 remastered CD by Universal Music reverts to the original instrumental 1979 vinyl version of the album.

 Track listing

 All songs written, composed and arranged by Frank Zappa.